OctopusDeploy/blog/blog/2019-08/what-is-a-service-mesh/index.md

 * Kuberenetes will maintain the configuration, taking advantage of any security or auditing policies.
 * The standard `kubectl` command-line tool is now used to view or update the networking configuration.
 * Standard Kubernetes dashboards can be used to view and manage the networking configuration.
-* Operators only need to understand the specific implementation details of a small number of service meshes rather than every networking library that has been bundled into the deployed applications.
+* Operators only need to understand the specific implementation details of a small number of Service Meshes rather than every networking library that has been bundled into the deployed applications.

 # What is the distinction between Ingress controller and service mesh?